Greg Mathis

-Gregory Ellis Mathis (born April 5, 1960), known professionally as Judge Mathis, is a former Michigan 36th District Court judge, television court show arbitrator, author, television producer, and motivational speaker.
+Gregory Ellis Mathis (born April 5, 1960), also known as Judge Mathis, is an American former court judge for Michigan's 36th District, who is now a television court show arbitrator, author, television producer, and motivational speaker.

-Since September 13, 1999, Mathis has presided over his NAACP Image Award and Daytime Emmy winning, syndicated reality courtroom show, Judge Mathis, for which he is best known.
+For 24 seasons from September 13, 1999 to May 25, 2023, Mathis starred in his NAACP Image Award and Daytime Emmy winning, syndicated reality courtroom show, Judge Mathis, for which he is best known.
 His program entered its milestone 20th season on Monday, September 3, 2018.
-Mathis boasts the longest reign of any African American presiding as a court show judge.
 Mathis is also the second longest-serving television arbitrator ever, behind only Judith Sheindlin of Judge Judy and Judy Justice by three seasons.

-Emanating from the success of his courtroom series, Mathis has also made a name for himself as a prominent leader within the African American community, providing mentorship, charity, and campaign efforts towards the advancement of African Americans.
-Mathis is also heavily wrapped up in rallying public support, community outreach and philanthropy for the state of Michigan, such as for the Flint water crisis.
+Mathis engages in outreach and philanthropy for the state of Michigan, such as for the Flint water crisis.
 On May 4, 2022, Mathis was honored with a star on the Hollywood Walk of Fame.

 A spiritually inspired play, Been there, Done that, based on his life toured twenty-two cities in the U.S. in 2002.
 In addition, Inner City Miracle, a memoir, was published by Ballantine Books.
 On June 19, 2022, a new E! reality program, Mathis Family Matters, premiered, starring Greg Mathis as the paternal head of household along with his family and their various loved ones as they encounter various domestic ups and downs.

 Early life

 Mathis was born in Detroit, Michigan, to Charles Mathis, a Detroit native, and his wife, Alice Lee Mathis, a devoted Seventh-day Adventist, nurse's aide, and housekeeper.
-Alice (then divorced Charles) raised Mathis alone in Detroit during the turbulent 1960s and 1970s.
+Alice (then divorced from Charles) raised Mathis alone in Detroit during the turbulent 1960s and 1970s.
 Mathis moved to Herman Gardens in 1964 and resided with family until roughly 1970.
 They moved away from the housing complex to avoid rising drug use and rates of violent crime.
+Mathis was arrested several times as a juvenile delinquent, mainly for purse-snatching, breaking-and-entering, and robbery.
+He would eventually be arrested and put behind bars at age 17 for nine months for a concealed-weapons charge.
+While he was incarcerated in Wayne County Jail, his mother visited him and revealed she had colon cancer so the judge overhearing his case would subsequently give him an ultimatum of G.E.D or jail time along with early probation.